strikZie/AsteroidsFX-JPMS/README.md

 all of the excersizes have the main game as the base

 e.g. the JavaLab is implemented on the branch JavaLab-ServiceLoader

+<h1>Current Excersize : SpringLab</h1>

+The current branch is the implementation of the SpringLab where we use the Spring framework for dependency injection,

+On this branch this is done on the GameEngine module